practicingruby/practicing-ruby-paid/posts/v7/007-wumpus.md

 end
 ```

-These test cases verify that the desired callbacks have been called
+These test cases verify that the right callbacks have been called
 by manipulating simple sets of strings, but the real use case for
-the `Wumpus::Player` class is to trigger arbitrary operations on
+the `Wumpus::Player` class is to trigger  operations on
 game objects as well as the user interface.
 If you are having
 trouble imagining what that would look like, it may help to
 read ahead a bit further before attempting to get these